 The rigorous curriculum meets the California State Standards and is designed to provide the students with high engagement in all subjects, while inspiring them to seek academic success in high school and at the university level.

 The JSS grade level expectations are based on the California K – 12 Learning Standards issued by the Office of Superintendent of Public Instruction.
 Junipero Serra School takes pride in offering a challenging curriculum of instruction in all subject areas.
-Curriculum subject areas include religion, English/language arts (reading, writing, spelling, speaking, listening), mathematics, social studies (history, geography, civics), science, fine arts (music, art), physical education, health, and computer studies.
+Curriculum subject areas include religion, English/language arts (reading, writing, spelling, speaking, listening), mathematics, social studies (history, geography, civics), science, fine and performing arts (music, art), physical education, health, and computer studies.

 In addition to studying core subjects, JSS students become well-rounded individuals through instruction in the following areas:

 As a Catholic School, building a Christian community is at the center of everything we do.
-Junipero School students receive daily instruction in religion.
-Together with formal classes, students participate in a wealth of community service projects, such as food drives to support the Salvation Army, fundraisers to support Juvenile Diabetes Research, and support for a Gathering For Women.
-Both Catholic and non-Catholic students also share the benefits of value formation, opportunities for liturgy and private prayer, opportunities for service to the community, and orientation to scripture.
+Junipero Serra School students receive daily instruction in religion.
+Together with formal classes, students have participated in a wealth of community service projects, such as food drives to support the Salvation Army, fundraisers to support Juvenile Diabetes Research, and support for a Gathering For Women.
+Both Catholic and non-Catholic students share the benefits of value formation, opportunities for liturgy and private prayer, opportunities for service to the community, and orientation to scripture.